Natural rubber: History

 In the early 1900s, the Congo Free State in Africa was also a significant source of natural rubber latex, mostly gathered by forced labor.
-King Leopold II's colonial state brutally enforced production quotas.
+King Leopold II's colonial state brutally enforced production quotas due to the high price of natural rubber at the time.
 Tactics to enforce the rubber quotas included removing the hands of victims to prove they had been killed.
 Soldiers often came back from raids with baskets full of chopped-off hands.
 Villages that resisted were razed to encourage better compliance locally.

+The rubber boom in the Amazon also similarly affected indigenous populations to varying degrees.
+Correrias, or slave raids were frequent in Colombia, Peru and Bolivia where many were either captured or killed.
+The best-known case of atrocities generated from rubber extraction in South America came from the Putumayo genocide.
+Between the 1880s and 1913, Julio César Arana and his company, which would become the Peruvian Amazon Company, controlled the Putumayo river.
+W. E. Hardenburg, Benjamin Saldaña Rocca and Roger Casement were influential figures in exposing these atrocities.
+Roger Casement was also prominent in revealing the Congo atrocities to the world.
+Days before entering Iquitos by boat Casement wrote "'Caoutchouc was first called 'india rubber,' because it came from the Indies, and the earliest European use of it was to rub out or erase.
+It is now called India rubber because it rubs out or erases the Indians."

 In India, commercial cultivation was introduced by British planters, although the experimental efforts to grow rubber on a commercial scale were initiated as early as 1873 at the Calcutta Botanical Garden.
 The first commercial Hevea plantations were established at Thattekadu in Kerala in 1902.
 In later years the plantation expanded to Karnataka, Tamil Nadu and the Andaman and Nicobar Islands of India.
-Today, India is the world's 3rd largest producer and 4th largest consumer of rubber.
+Today, India is the world's third-largest producer and fourth-largest consumer of rubber.

 In Singapore and Malaya, commercial production was heavily promoted by Sir Henry Nicholas Ridley, who served as the first Scientific Director of the Singapore Botanic Gardens from 1888 to 1911.
 He distributed rubber seeds to many planters and developed the first technique for tapping trees for latex without causing serious harm to the tree.
 Because of his fervent promotion of this crop, he is popularly remembered by the nickname "Mad Ridley".